-30. Time of removal for forms shall be determined from minimum time requirement, compressive strength tests, developed from a time versus strength curve, per specification, or as directed.
+29. Time of removal for forms shall be determined from minimum time requirement, compressive strength tests, time versus strength curve (S/T Curve) per specification, or as directed by the Engineer.
 Detailed specifications for cylinder testing and strength determination are required in order to remove forms.
 Apply membrane curing compound to all surfaces stripped of forms within one hour of loosening.
 [Spec.
 400-14 and 400-16]